 The objective of Kaleo’s Parent ministry consists of but is not limited to:

-- Providing resources to increase knowledge and practices of biblical parenting.
+- Providing resources for increasing knowledge and practices of biblical parenting.

-- Providing weekly household worship guides to encourage daily worship within the home.
+- Providing household worship guides to encourage daily worship within the home.

 - Providing parents times to collaborate and share with one another about success and difficulties.

 - Providing accountability to the call that God has given parents.

 - Providing DNA groups for Junior High/High school age students following the English gathering.
 Learn more about DNA groups here.